irods/irods_docs/docs/plugins/pluggable_rule_engine.md

 "hints" (required) are of the form:

   - `ZONE` - Remote Zone - The name of the Zone in which the "host" is located.
+  - `INST_NAME` - Instance Name - The name of the Rule Engine Plugin instance to target on the remote host.

 ### Examples